bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 > #### Note
 > The description of the app is displayed to merchants in the store control panel.

-## Before development
+## Develop the app

+To use the Shipping Provider API to provide shipping quotes, you must build a BigCommerce [single-click app](/api-docs/apps/guide/types#single-click).
+For more info on how to get started, see the [BigCommerce Apps Quick Start](/api-docs/partner/getting-started/app-development/tutorials/quick-start) article.

+Building a BigCommerce app allows you to create [app API credentials](/api-docs/getting-started/authentication/authenticating-bigcommerce-apis#app-api-credentials) and promote your solution in the BigCommerce app marketplace.
+Having a BigCommerce app allows merchants to configure shipping provider settings and/or order fulfillment via an iFrame in the BigCommerce control panel.

+For more information, see our [Introduction to Building Apps](/api-docs/apps/guide/intro) article.

+### Your service URLs

 BigCommerce sends requests to your server to validate merchant credentials and obtain shipping quotes.
-To handle these requests smoothly, consider the following:

-### Your service URLs

-Because BigCommerce sends requests to your app, you need to provide BigCommerce with the following:
+To handle these requests smoothly, you need to provide BigCommerce with the following:

 - **Quote URL**: a URL that accepts quote requests from BigCommerce.
 You will provide shipping quotes from this URL.
 - **Check Connection Options URL** (optional): a URL to check and validate connection options during app registration.
 BigCommerce will send requests to this URL to ensure that a merchant’s connection settings are valid.
 You can perform any necessary checks, such as looking up a merchant's app credentials in your database or calling a downstream service to verify them.